jimwebb/rnn-experiments/README.md

 My experiments, and some of the results:

 ## Experiment: Taylor Swift lyrics
 I used a web scraper to download all of T-Swift's published lyrics, about 10,000 lines or 300,000 characters total.
-I concatenated the lines together, like this:
+I concatenated the songs together, like this:

 	'Cause that's where you belong
 	Until Brad Pitt comes along